pulumi/docs/content/docs/intro/console/collaboration/organization-roles.md

 ## Organization Settings{#organization-settings}

-A Pulumi organization administrator can change the permissions available to members of the organization.
+A Pulumi organization admin can change the permissions available to members of the organization.

 ![Organization settings](/images/docs/reference/service/org-settings-card.png)